The Biden Plan for a Clean Energy Revolution and Environmental Justice

 We have to get rid of the old way of thinking that the clean economy and jobs don’t go together.
 They do.
 There are currently more than three million people in the United States employed in the clean energy economy.
 But, there is a huge opportunity to revitalize the U.S. energy sector, boost growth economy-wide, and re-claim the mantle as the world’s clean energy leader and top exporter.
 And, Joe Biden will ensure that clean economy jobs are good jobs.

-To accelerate this progress, President Biden will make the largest-ever investment in clean energy research and innovation.
+To accelerate this progress, Biden will make the largest-ever investment in clean energy research and innovation.
 After World War II, public investment in research and collaboration between universities and the private sector spurred American innovation, led to rapid economic and job growth, and helped build a strong middle class.
 The Biden plan will double down on this approach to create the industries of the future by investing $400 billion over ten years.
 That’s twice the investment of the Apollo program which put a man on the moon, in today’s dollars.
 This investment will enable us to develop new technological break-throughs that will create jobs and drastically reduce emissions.

 - Bring together America’s top talent to innovate on climate.
 America – with the leadership of government – has led the way on many technologies and innovations, from the GPS to computer networking.
 Biden will establish ARPA-C, a new, cross-agency Advanced Research Projects Agency focused on climate.
 This initiative will target affordable, game-changing technologies to help America achieve our 100% clean energy target, with a specific focus on the following, as recommended by the founding director of ARPA-E: